Managing Init/Shutdown Scripts

-Make sure you are comfortable with ZFS, Linux, and system configuration backup and restoration before making any changes.
+Make sure you are comfortable with ZFS, Linux, and system configuration, backup, and restoration before creating and executing script tasks.

 The Init/Shutdown Scripts widget displays No Init/Shutdown Scripts configured until you add either a command or script, and then the widget lists the scripts configured on the system.

 Click Add to open the Add Init/Shutdown Script configuration screen.

 Enter a description and then select Command or Script from the Type dropdown list.
 Selecting Script displays additional options.